 Switzerland

-Switzerland in 2025 continues to be a premium jurisdiction for entrepreneurs building high-value, globally scalable businesses.
-Known for its financial strength, political neutrality, and elite infrastructure, Switzerland offers a stable, innovation-driven environment ideal for companies in fintech, biotech, asset management, medtech, and advanced manufacturing.
+Switzerland in 2026 is still the premium jurisdiction for entrepreneurs building high-value, globally scalable businesses.
+Known for financial strength, political neutrality, and elite infrastructure, it offers a stable, innovation-driven environment that suits companies in fintech, biotech, asset management, medtech, and advanced manufacturing.
+Transparency and investor confidence are baked into the Swiss system at every level.

-While not the cheapest place to incorporate, Switzerland delivers exceptional regulatory transparency, international investor confidence, and access to global capital.
+It’s not the cheapest place to incorporate.
+But what Switzerland delivers in regulatory transparency, international investor confidence, and access to global capital is difficult to match anywhere else.

-Government support for R&D, an elite labor force, and a strong IP framework make it a natural fit for companies that prioritize long-term value over fast arbitrage.
+Government support for R&D, an elite labor force, and a strong IP framework make Switzerland a natural fit for companies that prioritize long-term value over short-term tax arbitrage.
 The Swiss Federal Tax Administration and cantonal economic promotion offices provide clear pathways for relocation, innovation grants, and business development.

 • EU market access without full EU membership